danieldriver/danieldriver.github.io/_posts/2020-04-27-hebrew-at-home.md

 ---
-title: Start Learning Hebrew at Home
+title: "Learning Hebrew at Home: An Invitation"
-desc: Everything you need to start learning biblical Hebrew at home.
+desc: Everything you need to start learning biblical Hebrew in quarantine.
 ---

 My family and I started sheltering in place on the [Ides of